jasonmejia/JasonMejia/README.md

 University.

-Those are questions that I want to reply with my research.
-Jason Mejia

-### My research interests Markdown
+### My research interests

 I am interested in how our ”self", our "persona" arises from living tissue.
 When a group of neurons start to have characteristics of cognition?When a group of neurons start to have characteristics of cognition?
 When a neural activity starts to produce coherent activiyt that it is perceived as cognition ?
 When a group of neurons start to "think"?
 Those are questions that I want to reply with my research.
-It includes conventions for

-You can use the to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown